Associate Degree Nursing Admission Guide

 - Cleared criminal background from Texas State Board of Nursing - for more information, visit:https://www.bon.texas.gov/

-- Passing drug screen - Complete your Drug Screening through CastleBranch using code HF72dt by specified deadline.
-If you miss the drug screen deadline you will no longer be considered for the current application period and will need to reapply during the next application period.
+- Passing drug screen - Complete your Drug Screening through Complio, the ADN program will provide the specified deadline.
+Do not order the drug screen in Complio, until instructed to do so by the If you miss the drug screen deadline you will no longer be considered for the current application period and will need to reapply during the next application period.

 - Complete the mandatory Program and Student Services Orientation on the date provided in your admission email.
-(Please clear your calendar so you are available to attend the mandatory orientations, if you are offered admission as follows: Fall Term – plan to attend program orientation between March - May; Student services orientation in July).
+(Please clear your calendar so you are available to attend the mandatory orientations if you are offered admission as follows: Fall Term – plan to attend orientation between March to June month; Spring Term – plan to attend orientation between September to November month).

-- Influenza (seasonal).
-If you are admitted for the Fall 2022 term, flu shot must be taken after August 1,2022, but before the first day of class.
+- Influenza (seasonal). flushot must be taken after August 1st, but before the first day of class.

 Tuition is estimated using the Texas resident rates.
 Out of district and out of state residents will have a higher tuition fees.
 Please visit http://www.hccs.edu/applying-and-paying/tuition-calculator/ for more information.
 Tuition is for core coursework only.
 General Education and Support courses are not included.
 These are high estimates; actual costs will vary depending on health insurance coverage.